-During 2016, Kinross completed a Phase 1 program of 16 reverse-circulation drill holes for a total of 4,439 metres and reported that a new zone of gold mineralization was discovered at the Sinter target, one of several target areas partially tested during the program.
+A Phase 1 program of 16 reverse-circulation drill holes, completed in June 2016, for a total of 4,439 metres, resulted in a new zone of gold mineralization being discovered at the Sinter target.
 Hole BAX16-13 intersected 6.1 metres averaging 2.199 g/t Au beginning at 32 metres depth within a thicker interval of 32.0 metres averaging 0.880 g/t Au.
 Hole BAX16-14 is collared approximately 180 metres to the north of BAX16-13 and intersected 10.6 metres interval of 1.023 g/t Au beginning at 54.9 metres.
 Other holes in the target area intersected lower grades of gold mineralization at approximately the same horizon.

-Encouraged by these results, Kinross completed a Phase 2 program of 25 additional reverse-circulation drill holes for a total of 3,839 metres.
+Encouraged by these results, Kinross initiated a Phase 2 program, in July 2016, of 25 additional reverse-circulation drill holes for a total of 3,839 metres.
 This second phase of drilling somewhat expanded the footprint of mineralization at the Sinter target with three holes from the same pad in different directions.
 In addition, two holes intersected a potential new zone of mineralization at the eastern end of the Sinter target, where it is open to the north, south, and east.
 Data from the shallow drilling is being further evaluated to determine vectors to potentially high-grade "feeder" structures.
-In addition, inversion of existing magnetics and gravity geophysics is planned in order to obtain a 3D geophysical model, which may also aid in vectoring to "feeders."
+In addition, inversion of existing magnetics and gravity geophysics has been completed to obtain a 3D geophysical model, which will aid in vectoring to "feeders."